You should know two things about me: 1. I love to travel, 2. I’m really bad at remembering seemingly little things.

 Case in point: I left town last weekend and left the garage door wide open.
 I drove off and didn’t even think about it.
 I live in a busy city and, candidly, if I hadn’t done something about it, I would have come home to a very empty garage.
 Thankfully, my Vivint home security system helped me fix my mistake without even having to go back home.

 More on how that works in a second.
-First, for those in a hurry, I’ll skip ahead and tell you my top five reasons why Vivint is the best security system for people who love to travel (and, frankly anyone).
+First, for those in a hurry, I’ll skip ahead and tell you why Vivint is simply the best all-encompassing home security system on the market, and how it blows away any of its more famous competitors, like Google Nest or Ring.

 Vivint Smart Home Security System Cost

 Monthly, we pay $44.99/month for Smart Video monitoring.
+But there are so many different options to meet your exact needs and budget.
 You can either buy the equipment outright or finance it at 0% APR.
-Here’s a breakdown of their current plans:
+Here’s a breakdown of their current plans.
+I’ll also include the exact pricing for each of Vivint’s security items you can have professionally added to your home:

 |Vivint Plan||Monthly Price||Installation Fee||Find Out More|